How Do You Remove Wine Stains From A Rug?

 For delicate or high-value rugs, it’s worth the investment to have a professional tackle stubborn stains safely.

-If your rug has endured a spill that just won’t budge, let the experts at Priceless Carpet & Tile Care handle it.
-With years of experience in the Palm Springs area, we specialize in gentle yet effective rug cleaning methods to rescue your rug from even the toughest stains.
+If your rug has suffered a wine spill that won’t budge, trust the professionals at Priceless Carpet & Tile Care.
+With years of experience in the Palm Springs area, we specialize in gentle yet effective rug cleaning services to rescue your rug from even the toughest stains.
 Our team treats every rug with care, restoring its look while keeping it safe from harm.

 Yes!
 Pouring a bit of white wine over a fresh red wine stain can help neutralize the color, making it easier to blot away.